-Section 7-4.
+Section 3-4.
 Forced termination

-The doctoral degree committee may decide to discontinue a candidate's doctoral education before the agreed time against the candidate's will (forced termination).
+The Doctoral Degree Committee may decide to discontinue a candidate's PhD education before the agreed time (forced termination).
 Forced termination can be decided if one or more of the following conditions exist:

-- Significant delay in the completion of the training component, due to factors within the candidate's control. - Repeated or serious violations of the candidate's obligations to provide information, followup or reports, including failure to submit a progress report (cf. section 10). - Delay in the progress of the research project to such an extent that there is reasonable doubt as to whether the candidate will be able to complete the project within the agreed time frame.
-To be valid grounds for forced termination, the delay must be due to factors within the candidate's control. - Conduct by a candidate that violates the trust that must exist between the University College and a candidate during the PhD period, including criminal offences related to the execution of the doctoral education.
+Significant delay in the completion of the training component due to circumstances within the candidate's control.

+The candidate repeatedly commits significant breaches of information, follow-up, or reporting obligations, including the obligation to submit progress reports, cf. Section 4-7.

+The progress of the research project is delayed to such an extent that there is doubt about whether the candidate will be able to complete the project within the agreed time.
+To be valid grounds for forced termination, the delay must be due to circumstances within the candidate's control.

+The candidate commits criminal offences in connection with the implementation of the PhD programme or otherwise breaches the trust that must exist between the university and the candidate during the implementation.

-Section 7-5.
+Section 3-5.
 Forced termination due to cheating on examinations or tests

-If it is found that a PhD candidate has cheated on examinations or tests during the course of the programme, the institution may decide to annul the examinations or tests (cf. section 4-7 of the University and University Colleges Act).
-If the matter is so serious that it can be regarded as scientific dishonesty (cf. section 4-13 (1) of the same Act and section 8, second paragraph, of the Act on ethics and integrity in research), the institution may decide to impose forced termination (cf. section 7-6 below).
+If it is found that a PhD candidate has cheated on examinations or tests during the course of the programme, the institution may decide to annul the examinations or tests cf. Section 12-4 of the Act relating to Universities and University Colleges).
+If the matter is so serious that it can be regarded as scientific misconduct, cf. Section 13-2 of the same act and Section 8 (2) of the Research Ethics Act, the institution may decide to impose forced termination cf. Section 3-6 below.